-Vegh was also named to the "Brotherhood of the Guitar" in 2016, which recognizes the top 16 guitarists Internationally (21yrs. & under), sponsored by Ernie Ball Guitars, Music Man and Guitar Center.
-He was honoured to have a video and photo shoot in Las Vegas with famed Rock and Roll photographer Robert Knight for this award.
+Vegh was also named to the "Brotherhood of the Guitar", which recognizes the top 16 guitarists Internationally (21yrs. & under), sponsored by Ernie Ball Guitars, Music Man, and Guitar Center.
+He was honored to have a video and photo shoot in Las Vegas with famed Rock and Roll photographer Robert Knight for this award.
 He is honored to have a signature guitar "The Christian Vegh - Windsor CV" designed by King Blossom Guitar which was showcased at NAMM

-Christian has been a "Me to We" speaker and performer and received a grant for a United Way "Think Global/Act Local" seniors/youth engagement music program and was also nominated for their “Changing Lives Award. " He wrote a theme song for an anti-addiction youth engagement program winning a spokesperson role and a scholarship to Steve Vai's Song Evolution Summer Program in New York.
-He teaches Master Classes, Guitar Clinics and the Blues School Program with the Canada South Blues Society.
+Christian has been a "Me to We" speaker/performer, received a grant for the "Think Global/Act Local" seniors/youth engagement music program, and wrote a theme song for an anti-addiction youth engagement program winning a scholarship.
+He teaches Master Classes, Guitar Clinics and has taught the Blues School Program with the Canada South Blues Society.